Framing and Working Resolution Calculator Quick Link

 To use the calculator, you will simply need the:

-• The safety area outside the active image intended for repositioning, tracking effects, or various other uses.
+- If desired, this is a safety area outside the defined active image in the working resolution container for repositioning, tracking effects, or various other uses.

 Once these numbers are entered, the calculator outputs information such as the active image resolution, maximum allowed image resize, and whether or not the resolution will be Netflix approved.